-As hinted above, the existence of universal machines is the fundamental fact underlying the paradigm of general-purpose computers.
-Indeed, a specific Turing machine (or algorithm) is a device that solves a specific problem.
+machine (or algorithm) is a device that solves a specific problem.
 A priori, solving each problem would have required building a new physical device that allows for this problem to be solved in the physical world (rather than as a thought experiment).
 The existence of a universal machine asserts that it is enough to build one physical device; that is, a general purpose computer.
-Any specific problem can then be solved by writing a corresponding program for the general purpose computer.
+Any specific problem can then be solved by writing a corresponding program to be executed (or emulated) by the general purpose computer.
+Thus, universal machines correspond to general purpose computers, and provide the basis for separating hardware from software.
 In other words, the existence of universal machines says that software can be viewed as (part of the) input.

 In addition to their practical importance, the existence of universal machines (and their variants) has important consequences in the theories of computability and computational complexity.
-Here we merely note that Theorem 9 implies that many questions about the behavior of a universal machine on certain input types are undecidable.
-In particular, there is no algorithm that, given $X \stackrel{\text{def}}{=} (\langle M \rangle, x)$, can tell whether or not a (fixed) universal machine halts on input X. Revisiting the proof of Theorem 7, it follows that the Post Correspondence Problem remains undecidable even if the sequences are restricted to have a specific length (i.e., k is fixed).
+Here we merely note that Theorem 1.9 implies that many questions about the behavior of a universal machine on certain input types are undecidable.
+For example, it follows that, for some fixed machines (i.e., universal ones), there is no algorithm that determines whether or not the (fixed) machine halts on a given input.
+Revisiting the proof of Theorem 1.7 (see Footnote 14), it follows that the Post Correspondence Problem remains undecidable even if the input sequences are restricted to have a specific length (i.e., k is fixed).
+A more important application of universal machines to the theory of computability follows.

 A detour: Kolmogorov Complexity.
 The existence of universal machines, which may be viewed as universal languages for writing effective and succinct descriptions of objects, plays a central role in Kolmogorov Complexity.
 Loosely speaking, the latter theory is concerned with the length of (effective) descriptions of objects, and views the minimum such length as the inherent "complexity" of the object; that is, "simple" objects (or phenomena) are those having short description (resp., short explanation), whereas "complex" objects have no short description.
 Needless to say, these (effective) descriptions have to refer to some fixed "language" (i.e., to a fixed machine that, given a succinct description of an object, produces its explicit description).
 Fixing any machine M, a string x is called a description of s with respect to M if M(x) = s.
-The complexity of s with respect to M, denoted $K_M(s)$, is the length of the shortest description of s with respect to M. Certainly, we want to fix M such that every string has a description with respect to M, and furthermore that this description is not "significantly" longer than the description with respect to a different machine M'.
-The following theorem make it natural to use a universal machine as the "point of reference" (i.e., the aforementioned M).
+The complexity of s with respect to M, denoted $K_M(s)$ , is the length of the shortest description of s with respect to M. Certainly, we want to fix M such that every string has a description with respect to M, and furthermore such that this description is not "significantly" longer than the description with respect to a different machine M'.
+The following theorem make it natural to use a universal machine as the "point of reference" (i.e., as the aforementioned M).

-Theorem 10 (complexity w.r.t a universal machine): Let U be a universal machine.
+Theorem 1.10 (complexity w.r.t a universal machine): Let U be a universal machine.
 Then, for every machine M', there exists a constant c such that $K_U(s) \leq K{M'}(s) + c$ for every string s.